 The bricks and mortar of the piece are standard cinematic thuggery and associated gangsterish preoccupations with hookers and drugs, elegantly photographed.
 But it's the cultural backdrop that the writer-director would presumably like to stand out as a point of difference compared your run of the mill genre flick, as media reports running throughout the talky yet visceral action draw parallels between financially motivated brutality and currently topical free market driven economic chaos.
 It won't win any points for subtlety but perhaps earns some credit for being here at all in a film that's otherwise mostly about watching men take each other apart and deliver diverting soliloquies brimming with self-justification.

-Complex and problematic in a rather wonderful way, Killing Them Softly has flaws more interesting than some film's perfections, and would in any case be worth seeing for its performances alone, which are among 2012's most horribly fascinating.
+In a nutshell: Complex and problematic in a rather wonderful way, Killing Them Softly has flaws more interesting than the perfections of some films, and would in any case be worth seeing for its performances alone, which are among 2012's most horribly fascinating.